apache/db-jdo-site/README.md

 To contribute changes, you can follow these steps:

  * Adapt the AsciiDoc files in `src/main/asciidoc` or the website menu in  `src/main/template`.
- * Call `mvn clean compile` to build the site and verify the generated website by viewing it locally with a web browser.
+ * Call `mvn clean install` to build the site and verify the generated website by viewing `target/index.html` locally with a web browser.
  * Commit the source changes (not the build artifacts) and open a pull request.

 ### TODO
  * If you find any issues please provide a PR or [create a JIRA ticket](https://issues.apache.org/jira/projects/JDO/issues/?filter=allopenissues)

+### PUBLISHING THE SITE
+After changes have been made to the sources in the `db-jdo-site/src/main/asciidoc` or `db-jdo-site/src/main/template` directory, changes will be published automatically to the live web site by simply pushing changes to the master branch of the repository.
+The process is as follows:

+1. Pushing changes to the master branch invokes the post-push script in `db-jdo-site/.github/workflows/deploy-site.yml` which builds the site in `db-jdo-site/target/` via `mvn clean install`.

+1. If the build is successful, the files are copied from `db-jdo-site/target/` to `db-jdo-site/docs/`.
+The `db-jdo-site/docs` directory is checked to see if any changes have been made.

+1. It is possible that the user made changes to `db-jdo-site/src/main/asciidoc/` and also compiled and pushed them to `db-jdo-site/docs/`).
+In this case, proceed to step 5.

+1. If changes were made to the docs directory by the post-push script, the script then commits the changes to the master branch using the same credentials as were used by the original push.

+1. Once the changes have been made to `db-jdo-site/docs/` the script in `db-jdo-site/.asf.yaml` is automatically invoked.
+This script is executed by Apache Infrastructure machines, and it publishes changes to `db.apache.org/jdo`.
+It may take some time for the changes to be seen on the live site.